3 Helpful Things to Know About Training and Working in the Culinary Arts

 - 80 percent of restaurant owners first began their careers at the entry level.

-Further to the above stats, from 2014 to 2024, cook job availability is expected to increase by four percent while chef positions are expected to experience nine percent growth.**
+Further to the above stats, from 2016 to 2026, cook job availability is expected to increase by six percent while chef positions are expected to experience 10 percent growth.**

 In today's culinary space, the easiest way to get a head start on reaching your own potential is to get a practical education.